 Should motherhood define me?

-Most of my friends and colleagues in my age range, late-thirties to early forties, have already crossed their finish line: they have a husband – not often the best choice – and one or two children, which they eagerly display on the one and only place where I can meet them nowadays, Facebook or Instagram.
+Most of my friends and colleagues who are in their late thirties to early forties have reached their milestones.
+They have a husband – not always the best choice – and one or two children, which they proudly show on Facebook or Instagram, the only places where I see them nowadays.

-For most women motherhood is what makes them complete, the ultimate fulfilment; I get it, and it’s fine.
-But I don’t need these women to bully me into trying to find a partner “before my biological clock stops ticking”.
-“Try going on dating apps,” they say.
-“It worked for me.”
-OK, congratulations.
-But I hated it –men lied and they were rude and disrespectful.
+For many women, motherhood is the ultimate fulfillment, and I get it.
+But I don’t need to be pressured into finding a partner “before my biological clock stops ticking.”
+They tell me to “try dating apps; it worked for me.”
+Sure, congratulations.
+But I hated it.
+Men lied and were rude and disrespectful.

 What if I don’t want children?
-Because so far, I haven’t heard the call of nature and, to be honest, I don’t think I ever will.
-Since I was a little girl I’ve been posed questions that started with, “When you get married…”, “When you have children…” And I have always felt disconnected from this reality that I am supposed to live.
-No, I don’t think I will get married, –although I want to find love – and no, I might not want kids.
+I haven’t felt the call of nature, and I don’t think I ever will.
+Since I was a little girl, I’ve been asked questions that start with “when you get married” or “when you have children,” and I’ve always felt disconnected from that expected reality.
+No, I don’t think I’ll get married – though I do want to find love – and no, I might not want kids.

 But women can’t openly say they don’t want kids, as it’s often seen as a betrayal of nature and a selfish act.
 Women who don’t want to be mothers are considered selfish or even accused of hating children, which is suspicious for a female.
 You’re not supposed to trust a woman who doesn’t want motherhood to define her.
 Well, I guess I’m not trustworthy then, because for now, I prefer to be an “incomplete” woman.